fastify/fastify-dx/README.md

 </h2>

 Addressing performance and scalability issues with SSR is one of Fastify DX's main goals.
-To that end, **multi-threaded SSR** is offered out of the box.
+To that end, **multi-threaded SSR** based on [**Piscina**]() is offered out of the box.

-SSR can become a bottleneck under high load, so you also have the ability to **turn off** SSR altogether on a per-request basis and **fallback to CSR** when the server has exhausted its resources.
+SSR can become a bottleneck under high load, so you also have the ability to **turn off** SSR altogether on a per-request basis and **fallback to CSR** when necessary.

 </td>
 <td valign="top"><br>